 EQUITY in the second sense (equal outcomes) isn't anywhere close to attainable right now.
 One might consider it a laudable long-term goal; however, efforts aimed directly at equalizing outcomes are likely to backfire.
 EQUITY in the first sense (equal opportunity for value added) is a proposition on which reasonable people could disagree.
 Some might argue that public schooling is by its nature aimed at the modal student, and that outliers such as gifted or struggling students cannot expect lessons to be aimed at them as much as they are aimed at the average student.
 Others might argue that gifted students represent a potentially large societal payoff (rocket scientists, etc.) and that more effort, rather than less, should be spent to teach them.
 Still others could argue that the weakest students deserve disproportionate efforts because they have the greatest need.
 These are important questions of policy and ethics, but mathematicians and teachers don't have any special claim on the right view here, and personally, I'm on the fence.

 DIVERSITY seems to me more to be a description than a goal.
 Our population is diverse.
 That's a fact.
 We can celebrate it.
-We can recognize that it makes teaching math a lot more difficult.
+We can recognize that diversity of mathematical backgrounds makes teaching math a lot more difficult.
 The goal in most classrooms is not increasing diversity but dealing with it.
 The other kind of diversity that DEI statements aim at is diversity of exemplars: cultural details appearing in word problems, bits of math history, and the diversity of the teachers themselves.
 As teachers, we can’t change our own demographics, so there’s not much point in my having a position on my contribution to diversity through personal example.
 About exemplars in our lessons, it is true that we occasionally get to make these choices in our classrooms, though cultural references appear much less frequently in math classrooms than in, say, history or English classrooms.
 We can, and arguably should, dress up our examples with signposts of diversity.
 However, for those seeking to help at-risk populations, there are much more effective things we can do.

 Improving classroom strategies, teacher training, curricula and assessments, all of which are done by groups such as TPSE that I am involved with, have immeasurably greater effect on marginalized groups (and indeed on all students) than do DEI efforts in the classroom.
 Here, at least, I do speak with some expertise.
 I don't think there is much justification for DEI efforts to be mounted front and center on the websites of math education groups I belong to.
 These solidarity statements, as they become increasingly obligatory, lose meaning and, to me, detract from an otherwise worthy mission.